Spring management of cover crops

 If cover crops are winter-hardy, have a plan in place that includes chemical and/or mechanical termination in the spring.

 Younger, smaller plants are easier to kill and tend to have a lower carbon-to-nitrogen ratio, which results in faster decomposition (Table 1).
-Cool spring temperatures can lead to cover crops that aren't actively growing.
-In this case, they’d have trouble taking up the herbicide and control can be compromised.
+Once plants reach reproductive stages, control with herbicides can be difficult.